 Employers must test the noise levels to be confident they’re compliant.

-Though these rules do protect American workers, they still permit exposure to damaging noise levels.
+Though these rules do protect workers, they still permit exposure to damaging noise levels.
 Damage begins at just 85 dB.
 Many employees are in job roles where they experience this level of noise, and their employer should provide extra protection with earplugs or earmuffs or both.

-How Dual Protection Impacts Employee Overall Safety
+How Dual-Protection Impacts Employee Safety Overall

 Balancing hearing protection and overall safety is paramount.

 There is also concern that dual protection may increase accident risk.
 This fear is a common concern among pilots, police, and soldiers but can be equally troubling for those in a construction or manufacturing setting.
+If sounds are blocked, these workers may not be able to hear well enough to avoid danger.

-Hearing people wearing double protection may experience:
+People wearing double protection may experience:

 - Tuning out — A state in which the mind drifts from what they’re doing because their hearing isn’t engaged